 Animals avoided the facility where the hydrogen fluoride was used.
 All microorganisms were killed, so food left in the facility would never decay.
 The hydrogen fluoride etched the facility’s windows and the workers' glasses, so they needed to be continually replaced.
 The workers also developed lesions and a type of “sunburn” from working there.
 Nearby elementary schools had their windows etched from hydrogen fluoride releases.

 Hodge was dead when Griffiths and Bryson discovered the damning declassified documents, but Ast was still alive and was named in the documents as active in the nuclear establishment's damage-control efforts.
-Ast oversaw the Newburgh New York fluoridation experiment.
 Griffiths and Bryson confronted Ast with the declassified documents' revelations.
-Ast pulled a Ronald Reagan, claiming no recollection of those activities.
+Ast pulled a Ronald Reagan and claimed no recollection of those activities.

 "Clinical evidence suggests that (uranium hexafluoride) may have a rather marked central nervous system effect with mental confusion, drowsiness and lassitude as the conspicuous features.
 It seems most likely that the F [code for fluoride] component rather than the T [code for uranium] is the causative factor."

 The proposal remains classified, as do the research results.
 Another declassified document dated six months after the proposal orders the research stopped.
 That sent my head spinning.
-Right-wingers have been saying for more than fifty years that fluoridation was a plot to numb American brains so they could be easily herded.
+Right-wingers have been saying since the 1950s that fluoridation was a plot to numb American brains so they could be easily herded.
 I had heard for years that fluoride administered to a bull made it docile and easy to handle.
 I have read repeatedly that both the Nazis and Soviets used it in their prison camps to keep the prisoners’ brains numbed, to make them docile.
 In his right wing classic Murder by Injection, Eustace Mullins made the case that Alzheimer’s disease is largely caused by the ubiquity of aluminum and fluorine in the nation’s food and water supply.
-There is increasing evidence for that opinion.
+There is increasing evidence for that assertion.
 Mullins mentioned the Soviet studies from 1940 showing how fluorine in the water supply was helpful in running their Gulag system, with brain-numbed prisoners, attested to by others.

-In the appendix of Murder by Injection Mullins presents a frightening fluoridation story.
-At the end of World War II, as the United States was scrambling to snatch up as many Nazi scientists as possible and keep them from the Soviet Union's clutches, American industrialists were sent to Europe to perform many duties, including mopping up German Industries.
+In the appendix of Murder by Injection Mullins presented a frightening fluoridation story.
+At the end of World War II, as the USA was scrambling to snatch up as many Nazi scientists as possible and keep them from the Soviet Union's clutches, American industrialists were sent to Europe to perform many duties, including mopping up German Industries.
 One prominent scientist sent over was Charles Eliot Perkins.
 His job was to help take over the I.G.
 Farben chemical plants.
 I.G.
 Farben was the most infamous and largest of the German cartels.
-Farben ran the rubber factory at Auschwitz that was staffed by concentration camp labor.
+Farben ran the rubber factory at Auschwitz that was staffed with concentration camp labor.
 Farben also made the Zyklon-B gas used in the gas chambers.

 “However, I want to make this very definite and very positive - the real reason behind water fluoridation is not to benefit children’s teeth…The real purpose behind water fluoridation is to reduce the resistance of the masses to domination and control and loss of liberty.”
 Perkins said that putting fluoride in the water supply eventually numbs the brain, making people easily manipulated.
 Perkins stated “…any person who drinks fluoridated water for a period of one year or more will never again be the same person, mentally or physically.”

-One friend remarked, when he heard the history of fluoridation, that at least the Soviet Union and Nazis used it or intended to use it on prisoners.
-In the United States it is used on the general population.
+One friend remarked, when he heard the history of fluoridation, that at least the Soviets and Germans used it or intended to use it on prisoners.
+In the USA, it is used on the general population.

-Rohypnol, the notorious drug used in date rapes, is fluorinated Valium, making it more than twenty times as potent as normal Valium.
+Rohypnol, the notorious drug used in date rapes, is fluorinated Valium, which makes it more than 20 times as potent as normal Valium.
 Prozac is another fluorinated drug.
 In all, there are hundreds of fluorinated drugs, and many have profound mental effects, including memory loss.
 The primary effect of psychoactive drugs is inhibiting enzyme production, which the fluorine ion is well known to do.
 In light of other facts surrounding fluoridation, this begins treading frightening territory.
 Fluoridation promoters and others often laugh off such situations as the workings of hopelessly paranoid minds.
-In light of declassified memos regarding U.S. CNS experiments of fifty years ago (at nearly the same time the Nazis and Soviets were doing similar kinds of experiments), and the studies that are performed across the world on fluoridation and intelligence, I am not laughing.
-Recently two studies in China showed a drop in IQ of children exposed to fluoride in the water supply of between 5 and 19 points.
+In light of declassified memos regarding U.S. CNS experiments of 70 years ago (at nearly the same time the Nazis and Soviets were doing similar kinds of experiments), and the studies that are performed across the world on fluoridation and intelligence, I am not laughing.
+In the 1990s, two studies in China showed a drop in IQ of children exposed to fluoride in the water supply of between 5 and 19 points.

-In Mullins’ book he chalks up the fluoridation push as a mind-control ploy by the “Rockefeller Syndicate.”
-Mullins says that the Rockefellers paid Ewing’s astronomical salary at ALCOA in order to set up his tenure at the Federal Security Agency.
+In Mullins’s book, he attributed the fluoridation push as a mind-control ploy by the “Rockefeller Syndicate.”
+Mullins stated that the Rockefellers paid Ewing’s astronomical salary at ALCOA in order to set up his tenure at the Federal Security Agency.
 The Rockefeller name has come up repeatedly in the area of social control in my studies.
 John Taylor Gatto is a two-time New York City Teacher of the Year.
-Gatto taught for twenty-six years in inner city New York.
+Gatto taught for 26 years in inner city New York.
 Gatto is an anomaly in teaching.
-He is widely recognized as one of the best teachers America has to offer, but he is highly critical of our educational system.
+He was widely recognized as one of the best teachers America has to offer, but he was highly critical of our educational system.
 In 1992, he wrote Dumbing us Down, a monograph he published after retiring from the New York City school system.
 Dumbing us Down is a devastating critique of America’s compulsory school system, and how it beats the humanity out of children and “dumbs us down.”

-Gatto has become an education activist since he retired from the New York City school system.
+Gatto became an education activist since he retired from the New York City school system.
 In Dumbing us Down is the speech he gave when he accepted the 1990 Teacher of the Year award, winning the award for the second consecutive year.
-Gatto identified two men, Sears and Harper, as primary designers of our modern schools, which he states are “instruments of scientific management of a mass population.”
-Sears and Harper were from the University of Chicago, an institution that John Rockefeller rebuilt at the turn of the century.
-Rockefeller and Andrew Carnegie also took over American medicine a century ago, leading to the knives and drugs paradigm that dominates Western medicine today.
+Gatto identified several men, including Horace Mann and William Harper, as primary designers of our modern schools, which he stated are “instruments of scientific management of a mass population.”
+Harper was from the University of Chicago, an institution that John Rockefeller rebuilt at the turn of the century.
+Rockefeller and Andrew Carnegie also took over American medicine a century ago, leading to the knives-and-drugs paradigm that dominates Western medicine today.

-It is easy to become lost in bureaucratic and statistical tangles, losing sight of the bigger picture.
-Our nation was pursuing the most destructive technology of all time, and the first practical application of it was dropping bombs on women and children, then publicly lie about who it was dropped on and why.
+It is easy to become lost in bureaucratic and statistical tangles, and lose sight of the bigger picture.
+Our nation was pursuing the most destructive technology of all time.
+The first practical application of it was dropping bombs on women and children, and then publicly lie about who it was dropped on and why.

 Mullenix found a significant diminishment of rat intelligence when they were subjected to fluoride in their water supply.
 During Mullenix’s research, she was surprised that there were virtually no published studies regarding fluorine and its effects on the human brain.

 Some interesting news was the help she had.
 Brought in as a consultant on Mullenix’s research was Harold Hodge.
 He was quite old in the early 1990s.
-During Hodge’s consulting of Mullenix’s work, he never mentioned the CNS studies that he proposed fifty years earlier.
+During Hodge’s consulting of Mullenix’s work, he never mentioned the CNS studies that he proposed 50 years earlier.
 He almost certainly oversaw the 1940s research himself.
 When shown the newly declassified memos that clearly spell out Hodge’s active role in CNS research on fluorine, Mullenix said she was “flabbergasted.”
-Mullenix eventually came to see Hodge as a “monster” who actually steered her research toward studying fluoride effects on the central nervous system, probably to see what the results would really be, as the CNS experiments from the 1940s apparently were prematurely terminated.
-Mullenix today feels that Hodge and one of his University of Rochester pals used her “like a little puppet.”
+Mullenix eventually came to see Hodge as a “monster” who actually steered her research toward studying fluoride effects on the central nervous system, probably to see what the results would really be, as the CNS experiments from the 1940s may have been prematurely terminated.
+Mullenix came to feel that Hodge and one of his University of Rochester pals used her “like a little puppet.”
 When Mullenix tried interesting the NIDR in the declassified memos, she was rudely treated like a “crackpot.”
-The NIDR is evidently part of the U.S. government’s damage control effort on fluoride’s harmful effects.
+The NIDR is evidently part of the American government’s damage control effort on fluoride’s harmful effects.